broomandan/WebAPIExample/README.md

 2- Goal amount (X) should be less than largest bucket size 3- Buckets cannot be the same size

+## How to use the app

+Hitting F5 in Visual Studio should bring up the index page that allows you to interact with the application.

 ## Troubleshooting Building the solution

 If you are having difficulty building the solution try installing MVC optimization packge from NuGet console